 - Darker brown: To mix a dark but strong brown, you can add a dark blue.
 You should avoid mixing black with brown as much as possible, as this will only give you a muddy shade.
 Darker browns are excellent for painting twilight scenes or brunette hair.

 If you want to know more, check out our guide on how to make brown paint.

 A nice gray color is obtained by mixing a lot of blue color with a small amount of orange color and then adding white color until the desired brightness is achieved.

-If you want to get a delicate shade of grey, you can mix a lot of white color with a little red and green.
+If you want to get a delicate shade of gray, you can mix a lot of white color with a little red and green.
 For a warm shade of gray you should try mixing violet with yellow.

 Since violet is the complementary color to yellow, you get violet by mixing blue and red.